Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mini_5+_Hardware_Overview.md

 ## Revision 0.5

 * Add 5V TVS diode footprint option so either 1610 or SMC can be used on 5V.
-* Move OUT3 and OUT 4 connector up slightly to clear the stepper diver expansion header.
+* Move OUT3 and OUT 4 connector up slightly to clear the stepper driver expansion header.
 * Added pullup between Driver enable and 3.3.V
 * Add 3.3V TVS diode
 * Updated the 12V and 5V BUCK input circuits to improve EMC performance.